WhiteboxHub/hiring-cafe-engine/README.md

 Before Step 1 launches, the pipeline automatically:
 - Kills any stale `chrome.exe` / `chromedriver.exe` processes
 - Removes Chrome profile lock files (`SingletonLock`, `Default/LOCK`, etc.)
-- Clears Chrome cache directories — resets the Cloudflare bot fingerprint each run
+- **Nukes the Chrome profile** (`Default/` directory) — resets the Cloudflare bot fingerprint and prevents identity tracking.

+---

+## Email Reporting

+The pipeline includes an automatic email reporting system (`core/email_reporter.py`).
+- Upon completion, an HTML summary of newly discovered jobs is sent to the configured recipient.
+- The summary includes job counts categorized by ATS platform.
+- The `hiring_cafe_by_ats.json` file is attached for manual review.

 ---